E. A. Wallis Budge: Literary and social career

 Budge's works were widely read by the educated public and among those seeking comparative ethnological data, including James Frazer.
 He incorporated some of Budge's ideas on Osiris into his ever-growing work on comparative religion, The Golden Bough.
 Though Budge's books remain widely available, since his day both translation and dating accuracy have improved, leading to significant revisions.
 The common writing style of his era—a lack of clear distinction between opinion and incontrovertible fact—is no longer acceptable in scholarly works.
-According to Egyptologist James Peter Allen, Budge's books "were not too reliable when they first appeared and are now woefully outdated."

 Budge was also interested in the paranormal, and believed in spirits and hauntings.
 Budge had a number of friends in the Ghost Club (British Library, Manuscript Collections, Ghost Club Archives), a group in London committed to the study of alternative religions and the spirit world.
 He told his many friends stories of hauntings and other uncanny experiences.
 Many people in his day who were involved with the occult and spiritualism after losing their faith in Christianity were dedicated to Budge's works, particularly his translation of the Egyptian Book of the Dead.
 Such writers as the poet William Butler Yeats and James Joyce studied and were influenced by this work of ancient religion.
 Budge's works on Egyptian religion have remained consistently in print since they entered the public domain.

 Budge was a member of the literary and open-minded Savile Club in London, proposed by his friend H. Rider Haggard in 1889, and accepted in 1891.
 He was a much sought-after dinner guest in London, his humorous stories and anecdotes being famous in his circle.
 He enjoyed the company of the well-born, many of whom he met when they brought to the British Museum the scarabs and statuettes they had purchased while on holiday in Egypt.
 Budge never lacked for an invitation to a country house in the summer or to a fashionable townhouse during the London season.

+In 1920, he published his sprawling autobiography, By Nile and Tigris.
+His last work was From Fetish to God in Ancient Egypt (1934).

+Awards and honours

+In 1895, Budge was elected an International Member of the American Philosophical Society.
+Budge was knighted in the 1920 New Year Honours for his distinguished contributions to Colonial Egyptology and the British Museum.